Frequently Asked Questions (FAQs)

 The fee is payable by logging into your ISCP account and following the ‘JCST fee’ link under the ‘Dashboard’ heading.
 Some Royal Colleges may have arrangements in place to allow trainees to combine fee payments with College membership fee payments - please contact your respective Royal College for further information.

 The fee is payable between August and October of each academic year.
-For those not in training programmes, the fee is payable at any time but will be calculated according to the academic year.
+For those who are not in a training programme, the fee is payable at any time but will be calculated according to the academic year.

 What sort of payment method is accepted?